Flush toilet: Industrial production

+"The American slang term for the toilet, "the john," is said to be derived from the flushing water closets at Harvard University installed in 1735, and emblazoned with the manufacturer's name, Rev. Edward Johns."

 Spread and further developments

 Although flush toilets first appeared in Britain, they soon spread to the Continent.
 The first such examples may have been the three "waterclosets" installed in the new town house of banker Nicolay August Andresen on 6 Kirkegaten in Christiania, insured in January 1859.
 The toilets were probably imported from Britain, as they were referred to by the English term "waterclosets" in the insurance ledger.
 Another early watercloset on the European continent, dating from 1860, was imported from Britain to be installed in the rooms of Queen Victoria in Ehrenburg Palace (Coburg, Germany); she was the only one who was allowed to use it.
 Flush toilets were sold in Batavia, Dutch East Indies in 1872.

 In America, the chain-pull indoor toilet was introduced in the homes of the wealthy and in hotels, soon after its invention in England in the 1880s.
 Flush toilets were introduced in the 1890s.
 William Elvis Sloan invented the Flushometer in 1906, which used pressurized water directly from the supply line for faster recycle time between flushes.
 The Flushometer is still in use today in public restrooms worldwide.
-The vortex-flushing toilet bowl, which creates a self-cleansing effect, was invented by Thomas MacAvity Stewart of Saint John, New Brunswick in 1907.
+The vortex-flushing toilet bowl, which creates a self-cleansing effect, was invented by Thomas MacAvity Stewart of Saint John, New Brunswick, in 1907.
 Philip Haas of Dayton, Ohio, made some significant developments, including the flush rim toilet with multiple jets of water from a ring and the water closet flushing and recycling mechanism similar to those in use today.

 The company Caroma in Australia developed the Duoset cistern with two buttons and two flush volumes as a water-saving measure in 1980.
 Modern versions of the Duoset are now available worldwide, and save the average household 67% of their normal water usage.